awbirdsall/pastpath/README.md

 ## Web app

-The code for a web app is in `app/`.
 The app is built using FastAPI and queries a PostgreSQL database containing historic marker information and the results of NLP analysis.
 The app has been deployed to an AWS EC2 instance using Gunicorn and Nginx and is hosted at <http://pastpath.tours>.

 ### Local testing